tc39/proposal-intl-segmenter/README.md

 #### `%SegmentIterator%.prototype.next()`

-The `next` method implements the _Iterator_ interface, finding the next boundary and returning an `IteratorResult` object relating to it.
+The `next` method implements the <i>Iterator</i> interface, finding the next boundary and returning an `IteratorResult` object relating to it.
 The object includes `index` and `precedingSegmentType` fields corresponding to iteration result data.

 #### `%SegmentIterator%.prototype.following(index)`